 Utility

 Fund

-Due from Apple Valley Town \$ 113,335
+Due from Apple Valley Town \$ 74,351

-Total receivables \$ 113,335
+Total receivables \$ 74,351

 As described in Note 1-A., the Town of Apple Valley is currently billing and collecting the District's service revenues.
-The balance that is labeled "Due from Apple Valley" represents the outstanding portion of service revenues billed, but not collected as of the end of the fiscal year by the Town of Apple Valley in behalf of Big Plains Water and Sewer Special Service District."
+The balance that is labeled "Due from Apple Valley" represents the outstanding portion of service revenues billed but not collected as of the end of the fiscal year by the Town of Apple Valley on behalf of Big Plains Water Special Service District.